ARTIST | EDUCATOR | LEADER

 PAINTINGS

-My formal artistic training was as a painter in the tradition of Western European oil painting.
+My training was as a painter in the tradition of Western European oil painting.
 We studied Cézanne as the father of modern painting as much as we studied his French and Italian forebears.
-My paintings have always tried to synthesize formal attributes of this tradition—carefully modeled figures painted from life, or, say, deep pictorial space—with the folkloric colors, patterns, spaces, and bodies of my lived experience as a Mexican-American woman.
+My work synthesizes formal attributes of this tradition—carefully modeled figures painted from life, or, say, deep pictorial space—with the folkloric colors, patterns, spaces, and bodies of my lived experience.
 I use painting to summon a lush and generous world of female power.